AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

 Module Name | Topics | Learning Outcomes
 --- | --- | ---
-A gentle introduction to Bayesian optimization | Design of experiments<br>Quasi-random search methods<br>Bayesian optimization<br>Expected improvement (EI)<br>Ax Platform<br>Honegumi template generator | Describe a materials discovery task using data science language and concepts<br>Adapt a Bayesian optimization script to find an optimal chocolate chip cookie recipe
+Gentle intro to Bayesian optimization | • Design of experiments<br>• Quasi-random search methods<br>• Bayesian optimization<br>• Expected improvement (EI)<br>• Ax Platform<br>• Honegumi template generator | • Describe a materials discovery task using data science language and concepts<br>• Adapt a Bayesian optimization script to find an optimal chocolate chip cookie recipe
-Multi-objective optimization | Bayesian optimization<br>Pareto fronts<br>Expected hypervolume improvement (EHVI)<br>Objective thresholds | Explain the significance of a Pareto front<br>Compare simple scalarization with expected hypervolume improvement<br>Explore the effect of setting objective thresholds  <!-- incorporating domain knowledge through objective thresholds -->
+Multi-objective optimization | • Pareto fronts<br>• Hypervolume<br>• EHVI<br>• Objective thresholds | • Explain the significance of a Pareto front<br>• Compare simple scalarization with expected hypervolume improvement<br>• Explore the effect of setting objective thresholds  <!-- incorporating domain knowledge through objective thresholds -->
-Constrained optimization | Bayesian optimization<br>Linear constraints<br>Nonlinear constraints<br>Compositional constraints<br>Order constraints | Provide examples of materials discovery tasks with constraints<br>Adapt a Bayesian optimization script to include constraints
+Constrained optimization | • Linear constraints<br>• Nonlinear constraints<br>• Compositional constraints<br>• Order constraints | • Provide examples of materials discovery tasks with constraints<br>• Adapt a Bayesian optimization script to include constraints
-High-dimensional optimization | Bayesian optimization<br>Curse of dimensionality<br>Sparse axis-aligned subspaces Bayesian optimization (SAASBO) | Explain the curse of dimensionality<br>Compare the efficiency of expected improvement and SAASBO as a function of dimensionality
+High-dimensional optimization | • Curse of dimensionality<br>• SAASBO | • Explain the curse of dimensionality<br>• Compare the efficiency of expected improvement and SAASBO as a function of dimensionality
-Featurization | Bayesian optimization<br>Domain knowledge integration<br>Contextual variables<br>Predefined candidates | Explain the advantages and disadvantages of featurization<br>Adapt a Bayesian optimization script to use predefined candidates with featurization<br>Adapt a Bayesian optimization script to use contextual variables
+Featurization | • Domain knowledge integration<br>• Contextual variables<br>• Predefined candidates | • Explain the advantages and disadvantages of featurization<br>• Adapt a Bayesian optimization script to use predefined candidates with featurization<br>• Adapt a Bayesian optimization script to use contextual variables
-Multi-fidelity optimization | Bayesian optimization<br>Cost-fidelity tradeoffs<br>Knowledge gradient acquisition function | Explain the effect of cost-fidelity tradeoffs on optimization<br>Assess the efficiency of expected improvement at fixed fidelities with the knowledge gradient acquisition function<br>Adapter a Bayesian optimization script to use the knowledge gradient acquisition function
+Multi-fidelity optimization | • Cost-fidelity tradeoffs<br>• Knowledge gradient | • Explain the effect of cost-fidelity tradeoffs on optimization<br>• Assess the efficiency of expected improvement at fixed fidelities vs. knowledge gradient<br>• Adapte a Bayesian optimization script to use a knowledge gradient
-Benchmark datasets, models, and deployment | Benchmarks<br>Surrogate models<br>Random forest regression<br>FAIR data<br>Model deployment<br>Application programming interfaces (APIs) | Programatically upload a completed dataset to Figshare<br>Create a benchmark model with scikit-learn<br>Host a model on HuggingFace
+Benchmark datasets and models | • Benchmarks<br>• Surrogate models<br>• Random forest regression<br>• FAIR data<br>• Model deployment<br>• APIs | • Programatically upload a completed dataset to Figshare<br>• Create a benchmark model with scikit-learn<br>• Host a model on HuggingFace

 <!-- In intro, require Bayes opt video and user input for the different questions.
 This could be a GitHub discussion, comments in a PR, entry in the Canvas course, etc. -->